olincollege/SoftSysCompilingCaterpillars/reports/proposal_2.md

 ## Learning Goals
 We all share the same learning goals this project.
 Our primary goal is to learn and gain experience in x86 assembly language.
 We also hope to develop our skills of working in a team based software project with a special focus in delegation of tasks, keeping up with documentation, and maintaing communication within the team via regular syncs.

 Rishita is also interested in pursuing the tasks related to being a PM on a software project team.
-IDK if this is actually possible given our project?
+This will involve keeping the team on track and organizing meetings as well as making broader architectural decisions.

+Grant has wanted to develop a moderate ability to translate code into assembly by hand, and he is looking forward to validating the code generation for the test files.

 ## Resources
 We've found some lectures on x86 that we hope to look through and take notes on to build a basic understanding of this assembly language.
 We also have a toy compiler example of code generation as a starting point  to work through.